-Contingent consideration was recognized on October 17, 2011 in connection with the Company's acquisition of Amorcyte.
-The fair value measurement of the contingent consideration obligations is determined using Level 3 inputs.
+The Company also determined the fair value of contingent consideration, initially recognized on October 17, 2011 in connection with the Company's acquisition of Amorcyte, to be level 3 inputs.
 The fair value of contingent consideration obligations is based on a discounted cash flow model using a probability-weighted income approach.
 The measurement is based upon unobservable inputs supported by little or no market activity based on our own assumptions and experience.
 The value of our contingent consideration was initially calculated using a discount rate of 30%.
 We base the timing to complete the development and approval of this product on the current development stage of the product and the inherent difficulties and uncertainties in developing a product candidate, such as obtaining U.S. Food and Drug Administration (FDA) and other regulatory approvals.
 In determining the probability of regulatory approval and commercial success, we utilize data regarding similar milestone events from several sources, including industry studies and our own experience.
 These fair value measurements represent Level 3 measurements as they are based on significant inputs not observable in the market.
 Significant judgment is employed in determining the appropriateness of these assumptions as of the acquisition date and for each subsequent period.
 Accordingly, changes in assumptions could have a material impact on the amount of contingent consideration expense we record in any given period.
 Changes in the fair value of the contingent consideration obligations are recorded in our consolidated statement of operations.
-There were no changes in contingent consideration fair value during the three months ended March 31, 2013 and 2012, respectively.